+Education.
 Education is one of the cornerstones of the Building Code System, and the effectiveness of the Building Code depends on the knowledge of professionals who design and construct buildings.
 The Commission continues to work with the Department of Business and Professional Regulation and representatives of the licensing boards to establish a cooperative system for approving building code courses and integrating building code continuing education into licensing requirements.
-In collaboration with the System Administrator the Commission is working to ensure the accountability and efficacy of the Education System.
+In collaboration with the System Administrator, the Commission is working to ensure the accountability and efficacy of the Education System.
 During 2011 the Commission continued to efficiently review and approve course and accreditor applications.

+Consensus-Building Initiatives.
 The Commission's commitment to consensus-building on substantive issues was spotlighted during 2011, with Chairman Rodriguez appointing facilitated workgroups of Commission members and representative stakeholders to develop consensus on packages of recommendations in their respective subject areas.
-The workgroups convened and/or meeting during 2011 include: the Florida Accessibility Code Workgroup, Soffit Systems Workgroup, Uniform Mitigation Reporting Form Workgroup, Asphalt Shingles Workgroup, and the Hurricane Research Advisory Committee.
-Each of these groups worked with stakeholders to identify issues, evaluate a full range of options, and submit consensus recommendations to the Florida Building Commission on their respective topics.
-In addition, the Chair convened an ad hoc committee of Commissioners, the Building Code System Assessment Ad Hoc Committee, to evaluate the Florida Building Code System.
+The workgroups convened and/or meeting during 2011 include: the Florida Accessibility Code Workgroup, Soffit Systems Workgroup, Uniform Mitigation Reporting Form Workgroup, Asphalt Shingles Workgroup, Threshold Building Renovation Workgroup, Hinged Entry Door Workgroup and the Hurricane Research Advisory Committee.
+Each of these groups worked with stakeholders to identify issues, evaluate a full range of options and submit consensus recommendations to the Florida Building Commission on their respective topics.
+Additionally, the Chair convened the Building Code System Assessment Ad Hoc Committee to evaluate the Florida Building Code System and the 2013 Florida Building Code Update Process Ad Hoc Committee to develop recommendations for the 2013 Code Update.

+Recommendations.
 Monitoring the building code system and determining refinements that will make it function better is a primary responsibility of the Commission, and consequently the Commission is continually effecting refinements to the building code system by administrative rule amendment(s) where the statutes provide authority.
 However, the building code system is established in law, requiring that some refinements must be implemented through changes to law.
 The Commission's recommendations for 2012 legislative actions designed to improve the system's effectiveness are summarized below.